Rankin-Cohen brackets for Calabi-Yau modular forms: Introduction

-It is well known that the derivation of a modular form is not necessarily a modular form.
-More precisely, for a positive integer $r$ let $f\in \mathscr{M}_r$ be a modular form of weight $r$ for $SL(2,\Z)$.
-Then $f'\in \widetilde{\mathscr{M}}_{r+2}$ is a quasi-modular form of weight $r+2$.
-But the derivation $f'$ can be corrected using the Ramanujan-Serre derivation $\partial f=f'-\frac{1}{12}rE_2f$ which yields $\partial f \in \mathscr{M}_{r+2}$.
-Besides this, for a given $f\in \mathscr{M}_r$, it is known that the polynomial relation $rff''-(r+1)f'^2$ gives another modular form of weight $2r+4$.
-R. Rankin in \cite{ran56} generalized the latter polynomial relation and described some necessary conditions under which a polynomial in a given modular form and its derivations is again a modular form.
-Then, in \cite{coh77} H. Cohen, for any non-negative integer $k$, defined a bilinear operator $F_k(\cdot,\cdot)$ satisfying the imposed conditions by Rankin and proved that for all $f\in\mathscr{M}_r,\ g\in\mathscr{M}_s$ one gets $F_k(f,g)\in \mathscr{M}_{r+s+2k}$.
-For example, the last polynomial relation given above can be written as $rff''-(r+1)f'^2=\frac{1}{r+1}F_2(f,f)$.
-Later, Don Zagier in \cite{zag94} called these bilinear forms as \emph{Rankin-Cohen brackets} an denoted by $[\cdot,\cdot]_k$ (see \eqref{eq rcb}).
-Furthermore, he developed the algebraic theory of \emph{Rankin-Cohen algebras}, which are briefly described in Section \ref{section RCa}.
+To motivate and explain better our main results, we recall again some known facts of classical theory of quasi-modular forms.
+It is well known that the derivative of a modular form is not necessarily a modular form.
+More precisely, for any positive integer $r$ and any modular form $f\in \mathscr{M}_r$ of weight $r$ for $\SL2$, we know that $f'\in \widetilde{\mathscr{M}}_{r+2}$ is a quasi-modular form of weight $r+2$ which is not necessarily modular.
+But the derivative $f'$ can be corrected using the Ramanujan-Serre derivation $\partial f=f'-\frac{1}{12}rE_2f$ which yields $\partial f \in \mathscr{M}_{r+2}$ (see \eqref{eq qmf der} and \eqref{eq rsd2}).
+Rankin in \cite{ran56} described some necessary conditions under which a polynomial in a given modular form and its derivatives is again a modular form.
+Cohen \cite{coh77} generalized the result of Rankin and for any non-negative integer $k$, defined a bilinear operator $F_k(\cdot,\cdot)$ and proved that for all $f\in\mathscr{M}_r,\ g\in\mathscr{M}_s$ one gets $F_k(f,g)\in \mathscr{M}_{r+s+2k}$.
+Later, Zagier in \cite{zag94} called these bilinear forms as \emph{Rankin-Cohen brackets} and denoted them by $[\cdot,\cdot]_k$ (see \eqref{eq rcb}).
+Furthermore, he developed the theory of \emph{Rankin-Cohen algebras}, which are briefly described in Section \ref{section RCa}.
+The principal objective of this paper is to endow $\cyqmfs$ and $\cymfs$ with standard Rankin-Cohen and canonical Rankin-Cohen algebra structure, respectively.
+In order to do this we will need a degree $2$ differential operator and a Ramanujan-Serre type derivation on $\cyqmfs$ and $\cymfs$, respectively.
+To this end, we observe that $\rcv$ induces a differential operator on $\cyqmfs$ which is denoted by $\rcdo$ (see \eqref{eq rcdo}).
+It is not difficult to observe that the space of \cy modular forms $\cymfs$ is not closed under $\rcdo$, but by correcting the derivation $\rcdo$ we can define the \emph{Ramanujan-Serre type derivation} $\rsdo$ (see \eqref{eq rsdo}).
+In the following theorem we state the first main result of this work.